PlugnPay/sample-code-php-source/README.md

   * You have properly set up your PlugnPay account via your admin area, including setting all your Fraud settings and make sure your account is 'Live'.

-  * If you are trying to do so mode other then 'auth', that you registered your server's IP address in your PnP account's Security Administration area and that you are passing your correct PnP account password in the 'publisher-password' field.
+  * If you are trying to do use a mode other then 'auth', you must registered your server's IP address in your PnP account's Security Administration area.

+  * You must passing your account's Remote Client Password in the 'publisher-password' field.

   * If trying to process electronic checks, make sure you have an electronic checking account setup with PlugnPay before starting to asking for/accept electronic check